 - How can the EU develop policy coherence and ensure that biodiversity and climate action receive the attention they deserve?

-Director of Earth Observation Programmes at the European Space Agency (ESA)
+Director General of the European Space Agency (ESA)

 European Commission Deputy Director-General for the Environment